yx-05/SCADA-i/machine_learning/models/temperature_control_model/README.md

-# 🌡️ AI Temperature Control System
+# 🌡️ Temperature Control Model

-This project builds an **AI system to optimize room temperature**.
+This project builds an **AI model to optimize room temperature**.
 It predicts **AC temperature settings, fan speed, and power usage** using past data like weather, occupancy, and room conditions.

 The goal: **Save energy ⚡ while keeping rooms comfortable 😌**.